Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Is it hard to find an apartment?

-**Yes.** It's *really* hard.
+**Yes, it's really hard**.
 It can take months and hundreds of applications.[^0] You might live in multiple short-term apartments before you find a permanent place to live.

 If you just [moved to Berlin](/guides/moving-to-berlin), it's harder to find an apartment.
 You are on your [probation](/glossary/Probezeit) period, you have no [credit history](/glossary/Schufa), and you might not have a [residence permit](/glossary/Aufenthaltstitel) yet.
 Landlords prefer more stable tenants.
 [Short-term furnished apartments](#short-term-and-furnished-apartments) might be your only option.